OWNED FOR: 2 years, 2 months.

-CONCLUSION: Highly recommended: light, portable, durable, spacious, easy to use, and water resistant enough for this commuter
+CONCLUSION: Highly recommended: light, portable, durable, spacious, easy to use, and water resistant enough, with one tiny but annoying issue.

 Filling It Up